December 7, 2024 How to Prune a Peace Lily: A Step By Step Guide

 Fertilize (Optional)

-If it’s the growing season (spring or summer), you can apply a diluted houseplant fertilizer to support new growth.
+If it’s the growing season (spring or summer), you can help your plant out by goofing it some houseplant fertilizer.
+Don’t forget to dilute it first though.

 Common Pruning Mistakes (and How to Avoid Them)

-- Trimming healthy leaves: Only remove leaves or stems that show clear signs of damage or aging.
+3. Trimming healthy leaves: Only remove leaves or stems that are definitely damaged or aging.

 Extra Tips for Pruning